Antonhansel/DroneTracker/README.md

 $ npm install
 $ nodemon droneTracker
 ```

+You can change basic configuration of the app in /config/config.js

 ### Development
 Want to contribute?
 Great!
 Feel free to open an issue or make a pull request!